Principles of green oak construction

 Timber frame construction of some description is a method which has been around for millennia; however over time it has become a tremendously refined practice to the point that – as buildings of up to six storeys become widely used in England and Wales – timber frame constructions of today...

-The growth pattern of any tree is optimised according to its species in response to its environment and growing conditions, so no two trees are identical.
-Consequently, timber, the natural material obtained from trees, is inherently variable not only between species but even between individual pieces of timber from the...
+The way a tree grows varies with species, but is naturally optimised in response to its environment and growing conditions, so no two trees are identical.
+Consequently timber, the natural building material obtained from trees, is inherently variable not only between species but also between individual pieces from the same...

 Sole plates are a vital element in a timber framed building.
 Their installation has a direct effect on the building's service life, line, level and plumb, and contributes to the speed of construction.